renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Otherwise, it will continue as normal.

 This option is only useful where the ratio of disabled repos is quite high.
-It costs one extra API call per repo but has the benefit of skipping cloning of those which are disabled.
+You spend one extra API call per repo, but skip cloning disabled repositories.

 ## password